 The urinary tract consists of the kidneys, bladder, ureters, and urethra.
 The urethra is the opening to the urinary tract where urine comes out.
 A UTI can be classified by the area of the urinary tract that it affects:

 - When only the urethra is affected it is known as urethritis

 - When the bladder is affected it is known as cystitis (the most common form of UTI)

 - When the kidneys are affected it is known as pyelonephritis, which can cause kidney damage if left untreated.

-Women are particularly at risk because bacteria can more easily move into their urinary tracts.
+Females are particularly at risk of getting a UTI because bacteria can more easily move into their urinary tracts due to the urethra and anus being close together.
 Other factors that can increase the risk of UTIs include:

 - Having a catheter inserted into the bladder

 - Using a diaphragm or spermicidal agents for birth control

 - Having a weakened immune system.

 The most common symptom of a UTI is a painful, burning sensation when passing urine.
 Other symptoms include: